MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/session-browse.md

 ---
 title: Multiplayer session browse

-description: Learn how to implement multiplayer session browse by using Xbox Live multiplayer. ms.assetid: b4b3ed67-9e2c-4c14-9b27-083b8bccb3ce ms.date: 10/16/2017 ms.topic: article
+description: Multiplayer session browse enables a title to query for a list of open multiplayer game sessions that meet the specified criteria. ms.assetid: b4b3ed67-9e2c-4c14-9b27-083b8bccb3ce ms.date: 10/16/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

 # Multiplayer session browse

-Multiplayer session browse is a new feature introduced in November 2016 that enables a title to query for a list of open multiplayer game sessions that meet the specified criteria.
+Multiplayer session browse enables a title to query for a list of open multiplayer game sessions that meet the specified criteria.

+Multiplayer session browse was introduced in November 2016.

 ## What is session browse?

 In a session browse scenario, a player in a game is able to retrieve a list of joinable game sessions.
 Each session entry in this list contains some additional metadata about the game, which a player can use to help them select which session to join.

-They can also filter the list of sessions based on the metadata.
+The player can also filter the list of sessions based on the metadata.
 Once the player sees a game session that appeals to them, they can join the session.

 A player can also create a new game session, and use session browse to recruit additional players instead of relying on matchmaking.

 Session browse differs from traditional matchmaking scenarios in that the player self-selects which game session they want to join, while in matchmaking, the player typically clicks a "find a game" button that attempts to automatically place the player in an appropriate game session.
 While session browse is a manual and slower process that may not always select the objectively best game, it provides more control to the player and can be perceived as the subjectively better game pick.

 It is common to include both session browse and matchmaking scenarios in games.
 Typically matchmaking is used for commonly played game modes, while session browse is used for custom games.

 **Example:** John may be interested in playing a hero battle arena style multiplayer game, but wants to play a game where all players select their hero randomly.
 He can retrieve a list of open game sessions and find the ones that include "random heroes" in their description, or if the game UI allows it, he can select the "random hero" game mode and retrieve only the sessions that are tagged to indicate that they are "RandomHero" games.

 When he finds a game that he likes, he joins the game.
 When enough people have joined the session, the host of the game session can start the game.

 ### Roles

 A game in session browse may want to recruit players for specific roles.
 For example, a player may want to create a game session that specifies that the session contains no more than 5 assault classes, but must contain at least 2 healer roles, and at least 1 tank role.

 When another player applies for the session, they can pre-select their role, and the service will not allow them to join the session if there are no open slots for the role they have selected.